 If you get any issues while executing this command, then probably the dependencies that are required, are not installed on your Linux distro, then you further need to execute this command.

 sudo apt install -f

 With this command it will install all the required packages, thereby install the software applications on your Linux System.

 If you need to remove any package then you need to execute the below command

-That’s it for this article, If you have some queries please comment below.
-If you are for a stable distro for your PC you can check out some of our picks in this article.
+That's it for this article, If you have some queries please comment below.
+If you are for the best Linux distro for your PC you can check out some of our picks.